 (iii) $(P, A_i\cup A_j)=(A\times I, \partial A\times I)$ or $((A\times I)\setminus B_v, \partial A\times I)$ for some annulus $A$;

 We call any patterned 3-manifold of one of the types above {\it tiny}.

 Note that a tiny patterned 3-manifold $P$ may contain other tiny patterned 3-manifolds.
-Therefore $P$ may contain (finitely) many components of $A_S$.
-But since $A_S$ has finitely many components, there are only finitely many tiny patterned $P$.
+Therefore $P$ may contain (finitely) many components of $A_S^1$.
+But since $A_S^1$ has finitely many components, there are only finitely many tiny patterned $P$.

 Let $P$ be a tiny patterned 3-manifold.
 We eliminate $P$ by gluing it to its neighboring component(s) along $A_i$ (and $A_j$) and then delete from $A_S^1$ all components of $A_S^1$ in $P$.
 In this manner, we also eliminate all tiny patterned 3-manifolds contained in $P$.
-In such an absorbtion process, we get a new decomposition $G_S^1(1)\cup _{A_S^1(1)}IB_S^1(1)$ : all components in $G_S^1$ and $IB_S^1$ which are contained in $P$ or are adjacent to $P$ become a new component of $G_S^1(1)\cup IB_S^1(1)$, and all the remaining components in $G_S^1$ and $IB_S^1$ are preserved, ${A_S^1(1)}$ is obtained by removing from $A_S^1$ all components of $A_S^1$ in $P$ .
-The new component in the new decomposition which contains $P$ is considered as a `pseudo' $I$-bundle (respectively a `pseudo' guts) component if and only if the neighboring component(s) of $P$ is (are) an $I$-bundle or guts component.
+In such an absorbtion process, we get a new decomposition $G_S^1(1)\cup _{A_S^1(1)}IB_S^1(1)$ : all components in $G_S^1$ and $IB_S^1$ which are contained in $P$ or are adjacent to $P$ become a new component of $G_S^1(1)\cup IB_S^1(1)$, all the remaining components in $G_S^1$ and $IB_S^1$ are preserved, and ${A_S^1(1)}$ is obtained by removing from $A_S^1$ all components of $A_S^1$ in $P$.
+The new component in the new decomposition which contains $P$ is considered as a ``pseudo" $I$-bundle (respectively a ``pseudo" guts) component if and only if the neighboring components of $P$ are $I$-bundles (respectively guts components).

-Now consider the tiny patterned 3-manifolds of the decomposition $G_S^1(1)\cup _{A_S^1(1)}IB_S^1(1)$ defined as above (which indeed is a sub-collection of the tiny patterned 3-mnaifolds of $G_S^1\cup _{A_S^1}IB_S^1$).
+Now consider the tiny patterned 3-manifolds of the decomposition $G_S^1(1)\cup _{A_S^1(1)}IB_S^1(1)$ defined as above (which indeed is a sub-collection of the tiny patterned 3-manifolds of $G_S^1\cup _{A_S^1}IB_S^1$).
 If there are some, we can continue this absorbtion process to get a new decomposition $G_S^1(2)\cup _{A_S^1(2)}IB_S^1(2)$.
 Repeating this process we get a sequence of decompositions $G_S^1(n)\cup _{A_S^1(n)}IB_S^1(n)$.
 Since $A_S^1$ has only finitely many components and the number of components of $A_S^1(n)$ is strictly decreasing, this absorbtion process must stop for some $n$.
-Then we get our second `approximate' GI-decomposition without tiny patterened 3-manifolds, which is denoted by
+Then we get our second ``approximate" $GI$-decomposition without tiny patterened 3-manifolds, which is denoted by

 Now we claim the following:

 \begin{Claim} Each annulus in $A_S^2$ is incompressible and $\partial$-incompressible in $M_*\setminus S$. \end{Claim}

 \demo Suppose some annulus $A_i \subset A_S^2$ is compressible in $M_*\setminus S$.
 Since $M_*\setminus S$ is $\partial$-irreducible, each component of $\partial A_i$ bounds a disk in $\partial (M_*\setminus S)$.
 Since $M\setminus S$ is irreducible, $A_i$ must separate from $M_*\setminus S$ either a component homeomorphic to $D^2\times I$ or to $(D^2\times I)\setminus B_v$.
 This contradicts the fact that no $A_i$ meets the condition (i).